maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Protocol Management"
     The configuration section for global network protocols like SNMP, LLDP, and IGMP.

+??? glossary-item "PSE (Power Sourcing Equipment)"
+    A device, typically a switch, that supplies power to PoE-enabled devices.

 ??? glossary-item "PVID"
     (Port VLAN ID) The default VLAN ID assigned to any untagged frames entering a switch port.

 ---
+<a name="q"></a>
+**[ Q ]**
+??? glossary-item "QoS (Quality of Service)"
+    A set of techniques used to prioritize critical traffic and manage network congestion.

+---

 <a name="r"></a>
 **[ R ]**
+??? glossary-item "Rate Limiting"
+    A method of restricting the maximum rate of traffic transmitted or received on a port.

 ??? glossary-item "Report Suppression"
     An IGMP Snooping feature that limits the number of IGMP Join reports forwarded to the router to reduce control plane traffic.